vsouza/awesome-ios/README.md

 * [ALTextInputBar](https://github.com/AlexLittlejohn/ALTextInputBar) - An auto growing text input bar for messaging apps.
 * [Tagging](https://github.com/k-lpmg/Tagging) - ✍️ TextView that provides easy to use tagging feature for Mention or Hashtag.
 * [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) - A simple and easily customizable InputAccessoryView for making powerful input bars with autocomplete and attachments.
-* [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) - A simple and easily customizable InputAccessoryView for making powerful input bars with autocomplete and attachments.
 * [ASPinCodeField](https://github.com/Aymenworks/ASPinCodeField) - An UI Component that allows you to integrate a pin / digit code UI within your app.

 ### UIPageControl